 significant impact on public health, health systems and economic

-• In the first week the focus will be on understanding the concepts of
+• In the first week the focus will be on a general understanding of the

-Burden of Disease – building on the content of the lecture from year 1.
+concepts of Burden of Disease – building on the content of the lecture

-From here we will address the burden of non-communicable disease and
+the heart of this session.
+From here we will address the burden of

-• The second week we spend on work done at the KEMRI (Kenya Medical
+.
+The third week we spend on work done at the KEMRI (Kenya Medical

 Research Institute) and how we as researchers can develop the tool kit

-assignments in sub groups.
-The topic of the assignment is to develop
+assignment portfolio in sub groups.
+The topic of the assignments is to

-the data collection tool kit for studying a particular phenomenon for an
+develop the data collection tool kit for studying a particular

-epidemiological study in the area of HIV in Kenya.
+phenomenon for an epidemiological study in the area of HIV in Kenya.
+A

-• The fourth week is reserved for self study, and one
+.
+The fourth week is reserved for self study, a course review and